wildkoala/c_programming/README.md

-# Twiggy's adventures in learning to actually code.
+# Twiggy's adventures in learning C.

 ## c_programming

-I love c.
-th3id3ntity was here.
+There's some basic programs to explore some of the fundamentals of C, and then a tic-tac-toe game that will eventually support multiplayer over a network.